Myrmaplata plataleoides: Behaviour

 The spiders live in trees and bushes where the weaver ants live in colonies.
 By mimicking the ants, they are able to stay close to them, thus gaining protection from predators since weaver ants taste bad and have a painful bite (Batesian mimicry).
 Mimicry is also achieved by stealing from the ant brood and absorbing the smell of the colony.
 This strategy appears to be successful.
 Though these spiders mimic the weaver ants very well, they are known to stay away from them.
 They weave a thin web on leaves, hide under their webbing and ambush their prey.

 They also mimics ant-like behaviour by the style of locomotion and by waving their front legs like antennae.
 These jumping-spiders jump only when their safety is threatened.

 Colonial nesting by adult females indicates that, aside from adult males, Individuals can coexist safely with others of the same species.
 However, under certain conditions, females may prey on conspecific females, whether they are mature or not.

 Additionally, it has been noted that cohabitation might increase the chances of both a male and a female being simultaneously affected by a fungus.

 Although it appears that individuals usually moult inside of a nest, a female M. plataleoides has been reported moulting while suspended from her dragline.

-Black Morpho-variant
+Black morpho-variant

 An isolated population of a rare morpho-variant of M. plataleoides was found within Hazaribagh Wildlife Sanctuary, Hazaribagh, Jharkhand, India.
-The genitalia of the individuals were closely matching of earlier descriptions of the genitila of M. plataleoides.
-The individuals closely resembled the Camponotus compressus ant rather than the O.smaragdina ant.
+The genitalia of the individuals were closely matching of earlier descriptions of the genitalia of M. plataleoides.
+The individuals closely resembled Camponotus compressus rather than O.smaragdina.
 It has been suggested that the darker coloration would have been naturally selected in the isolated population of these M. plataleoides as an adaptation to coexist with C. compressus, which matches with the coloration of the spiders and is abundant around them.